Skip to content

 Treatment

-The treatment of golfer’s elbow includes both conservative options and surgical procedures.
+The treatment of the golfer’s elbow includes both conservative options and surgical procedures.
 The conservative methods bow include:

 • Activity restrictions or rest